Monster Hunter Rise players revolt as Sunbreak update buffs the game's best weapon while spurning fan-favorites

 So, what did the lance get?
 Well, it got a shield tackle that seems functionally identical to the heavy charge that it already had – which is extra redundant since Sunbreak is adding the ability to swap weapon skills on the fly – and a silkbind art that's literally identical to an existing insect glaive art, only with less flexibility.

 Subjective play styles and power levels can be debated until the end of time, but longsword has unquestionably overtaken lance as the go-to weapon for countering attacks, and its over-the-top silkbind arts make it one of the most lethal options for basically every hunt.
-There's a glaring gulf between lance and longsword's new tricks, and it doesn't help that Rise previously disappointed many lance fans with awkward special attacks, new-fangled combos that minimize the weapon's iconic thrusts, and little love for the great shield.
+It's the bow that often posts the fastest clear times in speedrun communities, but longsword is peerlessly safe.
+And there's a glaring gulf between lance and longsword's new tricks, plus it doesn't help that Rise previously disappointed many lance fans with awkward special attacks, new-fangled combos that minimize the weapon's iconic thrusts, and little love for the great shield.

 Many players were hoping to see the lance and other non-longsword weapons regain some ground in Sunbreak, and given the longsword's reputation, it felt like it didn't need much of a boost.
 Instead, the longsword got even better and the lance, especially, looks worse still by comparison.
 Hence the meltdown playing out on the official Monster Hunter subreddit (opens in new tab), and the supremely negative reactions to the lance and longsword trailers.
 Lance has racked up 7,500 dislikes to just 3,200 likes, and even the beloved longsword has nearly even dislikes and likes, with 5,700 to 6,200 respectively.